 Kitchen Style

-Shaker-style cabinets are an example of transitional style.
-Granite, marble, or another natural countertop or flooring can be used transitional kitchens.
+Shaker-style cabinets are an example of a transitional style.
+Granite, marble, or another natural countertop or flooring can be used in transitional kitchens.
 Transitional kitchens might use traditional tile in a different way, for example, in a non-traditional pattern.
 This allows the homeowner to create a space that best fits their lifestyle.

 Beach: Light and Airy